jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 - Convolved feature is a new representation of the image <br>
 Source: Saha (2018)

 Note: A convolutional kernel thereby is a matrix of n x m, which is sled over the image.
 In mathematical terms, matrix multiplication is performed, and the input matrix is filtered for different objects.
-In the bottom layers of the network, these might be dot and edges, which are combined in the top layers to more complex shapes.
+In the bottom layers of the network, these might be dots and edges, which are combined to more complex shapes in the top layers.
 The weights of the matrix are learned by backpropagation.
 A matrix containing positive weights in the first row and negative weights in the last row, for example, is filtering for horizontal edges (see Edge Detection).
 A kernel is applied to each channel of the image representation.
 The combined kernels are called a filter.
 Each convolutional layer consists of multiple filters.
-The parameters which need to be chosen on are the size of the kernel, the number of filters per layer, the stride size (how far is a kernel sled), the type of padding, and the activation function (Raschka & Mirjalili, 2019).
+The parameters which need to be selected on are the size of the kernel, the number of filters per layer, the stride size (how far is a kernel sled), the type of padding, and the activation function (Raschka & Mirjalili, 2019).

 ---